Stage 4 Lung Cancer

 How long can you live with stage 4 lung cancer?

-Your life expectancy after being diagnosed with stage 4 lung cancer depends on many factors, including your overall health and how your body responds to treatments.
+Your life expectancy after being diagnosed with stage 4 lung cancer depends on many factors, including your health and treatment plan.

 Doctors can recommend treatments to help you live as long as possible with stage 4 lung cancer.

-No. Though stage 4 lung cancer is very serious, it’s possible to become a survivor.
-For example, ASCO recently profiled a woman with stage 4 lung cancer who is still alive as of 2022 — six years after being diagnosed.
+Yes.
+Though stage 4 lung cancer is very serious, it’s possible to become a survivor with treatment.
+Even stage 4 lung patients who were considered incurable have been able to achieve survival.

 Stage 4 lung cancer means the cancer has spread to different parts of your body, making it harder to treat.
-It can quickly be fatal if you don’t get it treated.
+It can quickly be fatal without treatment.

-No. Mesothelioma is a very rare cancer (with only about 3,000 new cases per year) that affects the linings of major body organs.
-Mesothelioma is sometimes mistaken for lung cancer since it often develops in the lung lining.
+No. Mesothelioma is a rare cancer that affects the lining of major body organs.
+Mesothelioma is sometimes mistaken for stage 4 lung cancer as it often develops in the lung lining, but they aren’t the same.

 Since both mesothelioma and lung cancer can be caused by asbestos exposure — and since the cancers have similar symptoms — it’s important to talk to your doctor and get correctly diagnosed before starting treatments.